xregistry/spec/core/spec.md

   `RESOURCEs` and `versions`
 - the `RESOURCE` attribute in a Resource

-While the `RESOURCE` ands `RESOURCEBase64` attributes are two separate attributes, since the usage of each will be based on the content type of the Resource, specifying `RESOURCE` in the `inline` query parameter MUST be interpreted as a request for the appropriate attribute.
+While the `RESOURCE` and `RESOURCEBase64` attributes are defined as two separate attributes, they are technically two separate "views" of the same underlying data.
+As such, the usage of each will be based on the content type of the Resource, specifying `RESOURCE` in the `inline` query parameter MUST be interpreted as a request for the appropriate attribute.
+In other words, `RESOURCEBase64` is not be a valid inlinable attribute name.

-TODO: reword? ^^
+Use of this feature is useful for cases where the contents of the Registry are to be represented as a single (self-contained) document.

 Some examples:
 - `GET /?inline=endpoints`